the compier

 Secondary SSD — WD Blue 2TB (NVMe)

 This drive is mounted as /home, for convenient OS reinstalls and such-like.
-It's a fairly new addition, so I can't remark on its performance, but it certainly wasn't DOA.
+Also nice and zippy, but I suspect I'm not actually doing anything that would hit this thing hard enough to noticeably differentiate its performance from that of any other NVMe SSD.
 This one also uses your system memory as a cache, but that's fine.
 I've got plenty to go around.

 The drive that used to fill this role was a WD Blue 1TB SATA SSD that started off serving the same purpose as an aftermarket upgrade to my old laptop, but got transplanted wholesale when I upgraded to the new system.
 That drive still functions, but since it holds all my most sensitive and irreplacable files, I elected to replace it for Peace Of Mind™ after my PSU exploded, and opted for a cheeky capacity upgrade while I was at it.
 Plus, this one was on sale for like, $90 off!